csci5117s23/homework-2-not-anwaar/README.md

 ## Challenge Task

 * I started the challenge task: yes
-* I completed the challenge task: yes
+* I completed the challenge task: yes, new categories will display in green notification boxes above the todo items and can be deleted using the "x" in the upper right hand corner.
+These are linked to the pages that filter by category.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 ## Getting Started